haus-automation/iobroker-script-examples/logging/log-adapter-stats-to-influxdb.md

     });
 }

-// Refresh aliveIds (alle 10min) - maybe new instances have been created schedule('*/10 * * * *', () => {
+// Refresh aliveIds (every 10min) - maybe new instances have been created / installed schedule('*/10 * * * *', () => {
     refreshAlive();
 });

-// And on startup
+// Run on startup
 refreshAlive();
 ```